Pectin: Uses

 For conventional jams and marmalades that contain above 60% sugar and soluble fruit solids, high-ester (high methoxyl) pectins are used.
 With low-ester (low methoxyl) pectins and amidated pectins, less sugar is needed, so that diet products can be made.
 Water extract of aiyu seeds is traditionally used in Taiwan to make aiyu jelly, where the extract gels without heating due to low-ester pectins from the seeds and the bivalent cations from the water.

 Pectin is used in confectionery jellies to give a good gel structure, a clean bite and to confer a good flavour release.
 Pectin can also be used to stabilise acidic protein drinks, such as drinking yogurt, to improve the mouth-feel and the pulp stability in juice based drinks and as a fat substitute in baked goods.

 Typical levels of pectin used as a food additive are between 0.5 and 1.0% – this is about the same amount of pectin as in fresh fruit.

 In medicine, pectin increases viscosity and volume of stool so that it is used against constipation and diarrhea.
-Until 2002, it was one of the main ingredients used in Kaopectate – a medication to combat diarrhea – along with kaolinite.
+It was one of the main ingredients used in Kaopectate – a medication to combat diarrhea – along with kaolinite.
 It has been used in gentle heavy metal removal from biological systems.
 Pectin is also used in throat lozenges as a demulcent.

 In cosmetic products, pectin acts as a stabiliser.
 Pectin is also used in wound healing preparations and speciality medical adhesives, such as colostomy devices.

 Sriamornsak revealed that pectin could be used in various oral drug delivery platforms, e.g., controlled release systems, gastro-retentive systems, colon-specific delivery systems and mucoadhesive delivery systems, according to its intoxicity and low cost.
 It was found that pectin from different sources provides different gelling abilities, due to variations in molecular size and chemical composition.
 Like other natural polymers, a major problem with pectin is inconsistency in reproducibility between samples, which may result in poor reproducibility in drug delivery characteristics.